-I’ve written before about general online fundraising tips and online advocacy tips, but what makes a good mass email for a non-profit or political campaign — for fundraising or advocacy — in the first place?
+I’ve written before about general online fundraising tips and online advocacy tips, but how do you write a good mass email for a non-profit or political campaign — for fundraising or advocacy — in the first place?

 Consider that people don’t read email like they read a novel.
 Most people are skimming the content, especially if they are using a mobile device and/or multi-tasking.